 Tom Bailey (MA; Dip CP; Dip Hyp CS)

 After you have made contact, we can arrange an introductory session.
 This is the chance for us to discuss your issues and background.
-It also allows us to get to know each other a little.
-The introductory session lasts for about thirty minutes and is free of charge.
+It allows us to get to know each other a little.
+The session lasts for fifty minutes and is free of charge.
 At the session's end, we will have a good idea as to whether we might work well together.
-Usually, I am able to facilitate this session within a few days of you making contact with me.
+Usually, I am able to facilitate this session within a week or so of you making contact.

-Perhaps the main issue is simply loneliness.
+Perhaps your main issue is loneliness.
 Perhaps anxiety, or depression.
 You have experienced trauma.
-You are finding the current situation very painful.
-Perhaps you struggle to find meaning to life.
+You are finding the current societal situation draining, or overwhelming.
+Perhaps your life seems meaningless.
 Perhaps you feel stuck.
-Your relationships are becoming fraught.
-Or, you may not be able to name your issue.
-You just know that something is wrong.
+Your relationships are difficult.
+Or you may not be able to name your issue; you just know that something is wrong.

 My job will be to listen very carefully to what you are telling me.
 It will also be to hear what you are not saying.
 Suppressing what is most painful, shameful, or inconvenient to our self image, is a part of our development as human beings.

-"Hearing" what you are not saying will be at the heart of our successful work.
-This work is hard, and it takes a little time.
-Over the period of our work, as our therapeutic relationship develops, I will get to understand, and to know you better.
-Your self-knowledge should also increase.
+"Hearing" what you are not saying will be at the heart of our work.
+This work is hard, and it takes time.
+Over the period of our work, as our therapeutic relationship develops, I will get to know and to understand you better.
+Your self-knowledge will also increase.

-Specialisms: unresolved childhood issues; addictions and destructive habits; problematic relationships, of all kinds.
+Specialisms: unresolved childhood issues; addictions and destructive habits; problematic relationships, of all kinds; trauma.

 Training, qualifications & experience